syntheit/needforspeed-robot-code/README.md

-# This repository contains the code I wrote during the 2020-2021 "Ultimate Goal" season of First Tech Challenge robotics.
-I was the sole programmer for my team, Need For Speed.
+# This repository contains the code I wrote as lead programmer for my high school robotics team, Need For Speed, during the 2020-2021 "Ultimate Goal" season of First Tech Challenge robotics.

 [**Click here to view the Javadoc documenation**](https://www.javadoc.needforspeedrobotics.org)